You deserve a space where you can show up as you are.

 * Supervised by Kenneth Mallon, LMFT #133288

 Sometimes you can't name what's wrong.
-Sometimes you know exactly — and still can't find a way through.
+Sometimes you can, and still don’t know how to find a way through.

-Either way, individual therapy gives you a dedicated space to slow down, think it through, and start moving.
-My approach is CBT-informed, meaning we'll identify the patterns keeping you stuck and build practical skills to work differently.
-And I bring genuine curiosity to the bigger picture — your history, your relationships, what you're trying to build.
+Either way, individual therapy gives you a dedicated space to slow down, feel and think it through, and start moving.
+My approach is informed by evidence-based practices, as well as your own story and life experience.
+I bring curiosity to tailor the therapy process to you and your goals.

-I work well with adolescents and young adults, particularly people in their teens, 20s, and 30s managing anxiety, depression, identity questions, life transitions, and the weight of becoming.
+I work well with adolescents and young adults, managing anxiety, depression, identity questions, life transitions, and the weight of growing into oneself.

 What to expect:

 I provide affirming, knowledgeable care for LGBTQ+ individuals, couples, and families.
-That means you won't need to spend session time on the basics.
-We can go straight to what matters.
+That means we can go straight into the work, equipped with a shared understanding of the landscape.

 You might be looking for support around:

-When communication breaks down, trust erodes, or you keep circling the same conflict without resolution — it helps to have someone in the room who can see it differently.
+When communication breaks down, trust erodes, or you keep circling the same conflict without resolution, it helps to have someone in the room who can see it differently.
+Together we'll slow things down enough to see what's happening beneath the argument or the silence – and build from there toward healing.

-I work with couples and families navigating a range of challenges: communication and conflict, life transitions, differences in values or expectations, and the effort to reconnect after rupture.
-I'm affirming of all identities and relationship structures.
+I’m affirming of all identities, and work with couples, non-traditional relationship structures, and families navigating a range of challenges: communication and conflict, life transitions, and the effort to reconnect after rupture.

 Therapy might help if you're: